EventSaucePHP/EventSauce/docs/docs/getting-started/4-bootstrap.md

 );
 ```

-Now you're ready to start modelling!
+Now you're ready to start modeling!
 For more information about how you do this, read the [lifecycle](/docs/lifecycle/)
 documentation.